 De Meiro Festival

-WSJ was ready to give our best performance yet, but the event was cancelled due to Covid-19.
+WSJ worked hard and was ready give our best performance yet, but the event was cancelled due to the outbreak.

 Saturday, April 25, 2020

 Lummi Island, WA

 CANCELLED due to Covid-19.
 We hope to re-schedule for a future perfomance at this special locale.

 Sunday, May 17, 2020